Jinzhuoli/learngit/readme.txt

-git is a distributed  version control ststem.
+git is a distributed die version control ststem.